 Walkways are an ideal solution to protect garden centre customers from the turbulent British weather and to guide them through external plant areas.
 Ashtead Garden Centre and Fordingbridge worked together to design and build a series of sustainably sourced timber walkways finished in a light oak stain, nestling perfectly into the surrounding context.

-Fordingbridge believe that all buildings should be intrinsically sustainable no matter what their size, use or budget.
+Fordingbridge believe that all buildings should be inspiring no matter what their size, use or budget.
 We utilise a proven fabric first approach to construction and can help garden centres develop to offer all year round services, including shops, cafés and diverse plant retail areas, like this project at Walkers Garden Centre.

 Fordingbridge are also able to convert your existing canopies into insulated retail areas like this recent project at St Peter’s Garden Centre.